fabianofranz/docling-conversion-tutorials/README.md

     --table-mode accurate
 ```

+A Python version of this conversion technique is available in [vlm.py](./vlm.py).

-Note that using a VLM significantly increases processing time, so using a GPU is strongly recommended.
+Note that using a VLM significantly increases processing time, so running it on GPU is strongly recommended.
 If you know the accelerator device of the machine where you're running the parsing, it might be a good idea to provide either `cuda` or `mps` in the `--device` option.

 TODO VLM with remote model service

-### Other useful options

-TODO

-### Non-docling options

-TODO